MISP/MISP-STIX-Converter/README.md

 So to convert a MISP JSON file to stix json, use

 `./misp-to-stix.py -f INFILE.json --format JSON -o OUTFILE.json`
+(the --format flag is used to specify output format, just for reference)

 And to pull a specific event from the MISP instance